How to Figure Out Your College Costs

 This kind of information is only a starting point, however.
 Colleges and universities also offer online financial planning calculators.
 These handy tools provide an estimate of the amount you would actually pay in a single academic year, subtracting any financial aid you’re likely to receive.
 Some colleges, like Colorado State University, have cost calculators where you fill in info about yourself and your family, including where you live, your GPA, family size, and income.
 Once all details are entered, you’re given the estimated amount you’ll end up paying to attend the university.

 Other calculators, such as the one offered by the University of Washington, provide an estimate of the aid students with financial situations similar to yours have received at that school.
-To obtain this estimate, you indicate your Expected Family Contribution (EFC), which you’ll get after filing the FAFSA.
+To obtain this estimate, you indicate your Student Aid Index (SAI)—formerly called the Expected Family Contribution (EFC)—which you’ll receive after filing the FAFSA.
 You’re also expected to report your state residency status, dependent and marital status, grade level, family size, and parents' income.
 Once this info is entered, the site generates an individualized estimate of how much you’ll need to pay.

 Other online calculators